 Engineering and Science Building

-This 115,000-square-foot high-performance building and laboratory for interdisciplinary research will accommodate anticipated student and faculty growth in such fields as bio-nano engineering and cyber-physical systems engineering.
-Construction on the five-story, $95 million facility began in June 2015, with completion targeted for Summer 2017.
+This 115,000-square-foot facility includes state-of-the-art laboratory space for interdisciplinary research, and will accommodate student and faculty growth in fields such as bio-nanoengineering and cyber-physical systems engineering.
+Construction on the five-story, $95 million building began in June 2015, with completion targeted for summer 2017.

 Innovation Partnership Building